+Students who are enrolled in master's and doctoral degree programs may elect the Graduate Certificate in Conservation Law.
+For additional information, refer to the statement on Graduate Certificate in Conservation Law in the Department of Fisheries and Wildlife section of this catalog.
 Students who are enrolled in master's and doctoral degree programs may elect the Graduate Certificate in Forest Carbon Science, Policy and Management.
 For additional information, refer to the statement on Graduate Certificate in Forest Carbon Science, Policy and Management in the Department of Forestry section of this catalog.